elvislau74/weather-dashboard/README.md

 ## License

-Please refer the the LICENSE in the repo.
+Please refer to the LICENSE in the repo.